 - a.
 Recognize one's own role as well as the roles of other health care professionals (7.1, 7.2) - b.
-Engage effectively as a team member during daily rounds and be able to manage conflicts appropriately (7.3, 7.4)

-c.
-Assessment method: Global Performance Evaluation
+Engage effectively as a team member during daily rounds and be able to manage conflicts appropriately (7.3, 7.4) - c.
+Assessment method: Global performance, documented considerations for discharge planning